School of Chemistry prizes and prize winners

 An industry-sponsored prize is awarded annually to final year students (BSc and MChem).
 The sponsorship changes periodically and the current sponsor of the prize is Waters Ltd. The Waters Prize is a cash prize of £100 awarded to the best graduate from the Chemistry with Forensic Science Degree.
 See our list of past winners of the industrially-sponsored prize.

 Sarah Drabble Prize

 Two endowed prizes of £100 each in memory of Sarah Drabble, a student in the School in 2016, are awarded annually for the best final year BSc and best final year MChem research projects and dissertations.
 See our list of past winners of the Sarah Drabble prize.

 Raymond Peacock Prize

-The Raymond Peacock Prize is an endowed prize from Professor Raymond Peacock, who was Professor of Inorganic Chemistry in the Department from 1965 until 1991.
+The Raymond Peacock Prize is an endowed prize from Professor Raymond Peacock, who was Professor of Inorganic Chemistry in the School from 1965 until 1991.
 The £100 prize is awarded annually to the best 2nd year student.